 So, to change the way we ski and improve our performance, we must modify our neural networks, make them stronger, generate different ones, or stop using inefficient ones.
 What is evident is that if there are no changes in our neural networks, there is no learning, and if there is no learning, our performance stagnates.

-Mirror neurons and learning
+Mirror Neurons and Learning

 Mirror neurons are a type of brain cells that activate when we observe another skier execute the same action we are executing.
 These neurons are studied by their intervention in imitation learning.